Minor offences: proportionality in extradition

 There is a list of offences that could be seen as not being serious enough; minor theft such as shoplifting, driving offences where nobody was hurt or minor criminal damage.
 However, it is up to the judge hearing the case to make that decision.

 2. The likely penalty if the person is found guilty.

-As far as the likely penalty is concerned, the Judge has to consider whether a person is likely to get a prison sentence if they are found guilty.
+As far as the likely penalty is concerned, the judge must consider whether a person is likely to get a prison sentence if they are found guilty.
 That decision has to be based on the sentences likely to be passed in the requesting country, not the sentence that would probably be passed in this country.

-Before an EAW (European Arrest Warrant) is issued, the National Crime Agency has to consider whether extradition would be proportionate.
-As a result, a number of warrants that would probably be seen by a judge as being disproportionate never actually get to court in the first place.
+Before a European Arrest Warrant – now known as a Trade and Co-operation Agreement Warrant since Brexit – is issued, the National Crime Agency must consider whether extradition would be proportionate.
+As a result, many warrants that would probably be seen by a judge as being disproportionate never actually get to court in the first place.